terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 #### vsi variable

-Note - You can't change the VSI image with this module.
-That restriction is in place so that you don't inadvertently create an outage or lose data.
+:information_source: **Tip:** After the infrastructure is created, changes to the `vsi` variable won't change the VSI image.
+The restriction is in place so that you don't inadvertently create an outage or lose data.

 The following example shows the `vsi` virtual server variable type.